-♦ Why is it difficult to acknowledge that the story is not about us? ◆ How would small groups look different if we came to the meeting for the purpose of helping, serving, encouraging, and strengthening each other?
-Prayer Suggestion: "Lord Jesus, I want to know you.
-I confess my desire to be at the center of the story and I need you to change me from the inside out.
-As best as I know how, I submit to you and ask that you live through me for the purpose of blessing others.
-In Jesus' name I pray, amen!"
-Passages for Additional Study: Philippians 2:1-11; Galatians 6:1-2; Colossians 3:12-17 Notes:
+Why is it difficult to acknowledge that the story is not about us?

+How would small groups look differently if we came to the meeting for the purpose of helping, serving, encouraging, and strengthening each other?
+Prayer Suggestion: Lord Jesus, I want to know You.
+I confess my desire to be at the center of the story, and I need You to change me from the inside out.
+As best as I know how, I submit to You and ask that You live through me for the purpose of blessing others.
+In Jesus' name I pray, amen.

+Passages for Additional Study: Galatians 6:1-2; Philippians 2:1-11; Colossians 3:12-17

-DAY 4: Lessons from the Weight Room
+Lessons from the Weight Room